 Pharmacies Reporting Statuses

 New temporary pharmacies at places of refuge may obtain NCPDP IDs and NPIs from NCPDP at no cost.
 Existing pharmacies may provide information as to their current status.

-If you are an authorized representative of a pharmacy and have information about a pharmacy impacted by a disaster, please contact NCPDP Provider Data Services through one of the following methods: log into accessonline.ncpdp.org call 480.734.2870 or send an email to email@example.com.
+If you are an authorized representative of a pharmacy and have information about a pharmacy impacted by a disaster, please contact NCPDP Provider Data Services through one of the following methods: log into accessonline.ncpdp.org call 480.734.2870 or send an email to firstname.lastname@example.org.
 You will be asked information about the status of the pharmacy.
-For a list of questions, click on the Emergency Preparedness Document and look under section "Report Impact of Disaster impacted locations to NCPDP Pharmacy Database Processes" for information you will be asked.
+For a list of questions, click on the NCPDP Emergency Preparedness Guidance and look under section "Reporting of Impacted Locations to NCPDP Pharmacy Database Processes" for information you will be asked.

 For new temporary pharmacies: